Marcus9512/CUDA_Programming_DD2360/README.md

 # CUDA_Programming_DD2360
-This is a repository containing my solutions to the lab assignmensts for DD2360
+This is a repository containing my solutions to the lab assignments for DD2360

 # Cuda commands
 * compile: `nvcc -O1 -arch=sm_75 file.cu -o out`